 My favorite part about this recipe is the cinnamon sugar on top.
 Cinnamon mixed with coarse sugar creates a crunchy coating that perfectly contrasts the super soft texture.

 And how do we get that soft, extra moist crumb?
 By combining brown overripe bananas, honey, oil, and a secret ingredient we'll talk about below.
 Everything together creates what will probably be your new favorite banana bread recipe!

 Here are some notes about the ingredients used.
 For quantities and the full instructions, see the recipe card below.

 - Mashed bananas- It's time for those mushy, brown, super ripe bananas to shine!
 Contrary to popular belief, overripe bananas are actually the best for baking because they have a sweeter flavor and are easy to mash.
 Your bananas are ready when they're fragrant with lots of brown spots on the skin.

 - Eggs- Two large eggs bind all the ingredients together.
 Make sure they're at room temperature to mix in evenly.

-- Oil- Oil is key for making the bread super moist.
+- Oil- Making banana bread with oil adds tons of moisture.
 You can use any kind of neutral oil, like vegetable oil, canola oil, avocado oil, or even olive oil.
 I don't recommend coconut oil because of the flavor.